 Deduct When One-third of the child support received by the customer child.
-Determining the child's countable income for MA eligibility.
-A deduction for child support paid under the terms of a court order or as enforced by the Division of Child Support Services Determining the amount of an ineligible parent's income to deem to a customer child.
+Determining the child's countable income for MA eligibility. · · · · · Determining the amount of an ineligible parent's income to deem to a customer child.

 NOTE This deduction does not apply to Freedom to Work (FTW)